Generator Permit Requirements in St. Helena, CA

 Working without a required permit in St. Helena can result in fines, stop-work orders, being required to remove completed work, and complications when selling your home.
 It's always best to check first.

-Typical approval time for Generator permits in St. Helena is About 2 weeks.
+Typical approval time for Generator permits in St. Helena is about 2 weeks.
 More complex projects may take longer if plan review is required.

 Learn More About Generator Permits